Helping social care providers go digital

 • provided consistent templates for presenting supplier profiles to allow easy comparison between suppliers

-• included a simple maintenance process by using a spreadsheet upload so the non-technical team can update the ever changing list of suppliers and features
+• included a simple maintenance process using a spreadsheet upload, so that the non-technical team can update the changing list of suppliers and features

-Over the course of the project we found that we needed to ask questions that both technical, and non-technical buyers from different backgrounds and sizes could easily understand.
+Over the course of the project we found that we needed to ask questions that both technical and non-technical buyers could easily understand.
 We needed to allow everyone using the tool to select suitable options with confidence and to be able to refine their requirements so that they get relevant results.

-Another challenge was the lack of a standardised supplier profile that we had to specify and test to allow easy comparison between suppliers.
+Another challenge was the lack of an existing standardised supplier profile.
+So we defined and tested a new standardised format to allow easier comparison between suppliers.

 Results